 Quotations About / On:

 (Friedrich Nietzsche (1844-1900), German philosopher, classical scholar, critic of culture.
-Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 12, p.
-215, selection 5, eds.
+Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 6, p.
+141, eds.
 Giorgio Colli and Mazzino Montinari, Berlin, de Gruyter (1980).
 Twilight of the Idols, "Skirmishes of an Untimely Man," section 39 (prepared for publication 1888, published 1889).)